 A pair of rivers on the move but even a novice paddler can negotiate the currents without difficulty.

-The small campground — just 30 sites — contributes to the serenity of this hardwood forest on our autumn visit.
+The small campground — just 30 sites — contributes to the serenity of this hardwood forest on our visit.
 The occasional distant rumbling of an overnight train did little to disturb the peace.

-Promised songbirds, though, were not in evidence.
+Promised songbirds, though, were not in evidence this trip.
 As a designated hub of the Great Florida Birding Trail, we expected more.
 It’s entirely possible, of course, that we didn’t sit still long enough.

 The Kentucky Warbler, northern water thrush and scarlet tanager are known to migrate through here in the fall.
 We did encounter hundreds of monarch butterflies on their annual transit to Mexico.